-2.2.1: Identify and outline steps that the Eligible Entity will take to support local, Tribal, and regional broadband planning processes or ongoing efforts to deploy broadband or close the digital divide.
+2.2.1 Identify and outline steps that the Eligible Entity will take to support local, Tribal, and regional broadband planning processes or ongoing efforts to deploy broadband or close the digital divide.
 In the description, include how the Eligible Entity will coordinate its own planning efforts with the broadband planning processes of local and Tribal Governments, and other local, Tribal, and regional entities.
-Eligible Entity is may directly copy descriptions in their Five-Year Action Plans.
+Eligible Entities may directly copy descriptions in their Five-Year Action Plans.

-The Nebraska Broadband Director identified stakeholders and stakeholder groups to develop an engagement model and has met monthly with the interested stakeholders and will continue to do so throughout 2023 and for the foreseeable future.
+The Nebraska Broadband Director identified stakeholders and stakeholder groups to develop an engagement model.
+Monthly meetings have been held with interested stakeholders; and those meetings will continue through 2023 and for the foreseeable future.

 Formal tribal consultations began in February of 2023.
-In person meetings were held with the Ponca Tribe of Nebraska on March 24, 2023, the Winnebago Tribe of Nebraska on March 31, 2023, the Santee Sioux Nation, on April 11, 2023, and the Omaha Tribe of Nebraska on April 21, 2023.
+Lines of communication are open with all four federally recognized tribes in Nebraska in addition to the three tribes not federally recognized in Nebraska but with land in the state.
+In-person meetings were held with the federally recognized tribes, Ponca Tribe of Nebraska on March 24, 2023, the Winnebago Tribe of Nebraska on March 31, 2023, the Santee Sioux Nation, on April 11, 2023, and the Omaha Tribe of Nebraska on April 21, 2023.
+In addition, Nebraska state representatives attended in-person meetings led by other states with the Iowa Tribe of Kansas and Nebraska and the Sac and Fox Tribe of Missouri in early 2023.
 Detailed agendas were distributed in advance.
-After each engagement, meeting notes were shared and agreements to continue active engagement throughout the NBEAD planning and award process were made.
+After each engagement, meeting notes were shared and agreements to continue active engagement throughout Nebraska Broadband Equity, Access, and Deployment (NBEAD) planning and award process were made.
 In addition, a Nebraska Digital Equity Summit was held August 8, 2023, and the tribal groups participated in breakout sessions focused on the unserved and underserved populations.
-The NBO will continue to actively engage with these tribal governments and will also involve the Department of Transportation's Tribal Coordinator in the process.
+NBO will continue to actively engage with these tribal governments and will also involve the Nebraska Department of Transportation's (NDOT) Tribal Coordinator in the process.

-The NBO continues to utilize the strategic engagement plan formed early in 2023 and detailed below.
-In close partnership with the Office of the Chief Information Officer (OCIO) and the Nebraska Public Service Commission (PSC), this model has proven to be successful in developing the Five-Year Plan and this Initial Proposal.
+NBO continues to utilize the strategic engagement plan formed early in 2023 and detailed below.
+In close partnership with the Office of the Chief Information Officer (OCIO) and the Nebraska Public Service Commission (NPSC), this model was successfully applied in development of the Five-Year Action Plan and this Initial Proposal.

 - 1. Establishing a relationship and a respectful rapport between the targeted stakeholder groups and state government. - 2.
 Providing a uniform, base understanding of the BEAD and Digital Equity Act Programs. - 3.
 Sharing the PSC/NBO/OCIO planning and implementation timelines and ongoing engagement plans. - 4.
-Gaining a high-level understanding and clarity on stakeholder's understanding of the current state of broadband deployment and priority concerns. - 5.
+Gaining a high-level understanding and clarity on stake holder's understanding of the current state of broadband deployment and priority concerns. - 5.
 Gaining a high-level understanding and clarity on stakeholder's understanding of the current state of broadband adoption and affordability and priority concerns. - 6.
 Gaining a high-level understanding of the Internet Service Providers (ISP) interest and participation in deployment, priority concerns, and potential participation in other broadband deployment programs. - 7.
 Establish feedback mechanisms to capture additional input from stakeholders.